GlobetrotterG/lovecebu/README.md

 * On the left, I placed the Love Cebu!

 ### Jumbotron
-* A background photo of a colourful festivity called Sinulog was added and taken from photographer Ralph Llanos via the [Cebufinest site](https://cebufinest.com/sinulog-2020-mass-schedules-and-activities/). to add to the ambiance of the page.
+* A background photo of a colourful festivity called Sinulog was added and taken from photographer Ralph Llanos via the [Cebu Finest site](https://cebufinest.com/sinulog-2020-mass-schedules-and-activities/). to add to the ambiance of the page.
 * A video of Cebu plays in the background for more visual engagement for the users.
 This can be controlled by the user.
 * A slogan is added with 3 different colors that is relevant to the theme of the page with an opaque background that's the same colour as the body background.